Holly Humberstone Befriends Her Ghosts in “To Love Somebody," the First Single from Upcoming Album, Cruel World

 Photo by Silken Weinberg

 Bedroom pop fans around the world rejoice because the queen of moody melodies and heart-piercing lyrics is back.
 Holly Humberstone just announced her sophomore album Cruel World, which is dropping on April 10th.
 Since releasing her highly anticipated debut album Paint My Bedroom Black in 2023, she has toured the world, opened for the most successful tour of all time, and then hunkered down to create this new record.
-For Cruel World, Holly continued her collaboration with Rob Milton and tapped Silken Weinberg for visuals, best known for his work with Ethel Cain.
+For Cruel World, Holly continued her collaboration with Rob Milton and tapped Silken Weinberg for visuals, best known for her work with Ethel Cain.
 Today, she shares the album’s lead single “To Love Somebody” and its accompanying cinematic music video which sees her hesitantly befriending a gothic horror icon.

 Humberstone’s up-tempo tracks are usually laced with an underlying layer of sadness, but in “To Love Somebody” it’s the opposite.
 Even as she sings about the woes of love, there’s overflowing optimism fighting to come forward.
 The music video is stunning, dark but light in its playful nature as we see Holly slowly warm up to the Nosferatu lurking in the shadows of her house.
 The song is like the perfect catch up session with a friend that completely changes your outlook on life.
 It’s a touching and striking story of turning a spooky situation into something that can bring you comfort.
 Her vocals sound gorgeous as ever, but perhaps with a newfound lightness and assurance as she embarks on this exciting new era.